vnotex/vnote/en_us/docs/Users/Frequently Asked Questions.md

 ```

 ## Crash After Version Update
-Open user configuration folder and delete all the contents in this folder (please backup your custom files if there is any).
-Then open VNote which should work fine now.
-Please import your notebooks into VNote again.
+This often happens if the update crosses multiple versions.
+Open user configuration folder and delete `vnotex.json`.

 ## Interface Is Freezed
 ## Cursor Is Not Visible in Edit Mode